wfn/torsearch/docs/onionoo_api.md

  - **lookup** - Specify a particular (whole) fingerprint.

 For now, only **offset** and **limit** can be used to further restrict the result set returned by the network status query.

+Somewhat unrelated (this might go into a separate doc): the backend works in such a way that if the GET statuses API point is queried with a fingerprint that it has not encountered before (since the last time the underlying database was restarted, to be exact), it will take a bit longer to reply (it will depend on how many network statuses the fingerprint in question is featured in).
+But after that first reply, subsequent queries will run faster, as a rule of thumb.
+This is unavoidable and is related to the way indexes and query results are cached in the database.
+We have to worry about worse case scenarios, but if they are good enough, all is well.